 There is a deadline to be eligible for an AFSP Record of Completion.
 You must complete and pass the AFTR test and obtain credits by December 31.
 Completing the AFTR exam will allow you to receive your Record of Completion, which is valid for the start of the next year.
 Keep this in mind as you consider CE providers and the schedule for courses they offer.

 Once you have completed the Annual Filing Season Program’s CE course and met the requirements, you will receive an IRS email.
 Check your email regularly for this notice.
-Make sure it has not been inadvertently sent to junk or spam folders.
+Additionally, make sure it has not been inadvertently sent to junk or spam folders.

 The IRS’s email is crucial because it will give you the instructions you need to log in to your PTIN account and complete the process.